-- Spotify - stream music from your watch with Android Wear's Smartwatch Spotify technology.
+- Spotify - stream music from your watch with Android device's Android Wear Smartwatch Spotify technology.

 - TripAdvisor - search for nearby hotels, food, events and more.

-- Instaweather - track the weather from your best Android smartwatch.
+- Instaweather - track the weather from your Android smartwatch.

 - Wear Audio Recorder - If you want to record meetings or interviews, this app will help you out.

-- Google Keep - Take notes on your smartwatch with this Android Wear app from Google.
+- Google Keep - Take notes on your smartwatch with this Android Device Wear app from Google.

-Now that you're well-versed in the differentiations between the best smartwatches, go out and get one!
+Now that you're well-versed in what the smartwatch market has to offer, go out and get one!
 If you can afford it, a smartwatch can make everyday life more convenient and fun to navigate through.
 It can also help you track your choices and activities to create more balance in your life.

-If you're looking for wearable tech dedicated to fitness, then check out the best activity tracker.
-There are also wearable smartwatches for kids that prioritize safety and security.
+There are also wearable device smartwatches for kids that prioritize safety and security.
 These GPS trackers for kids are also a great device to get kids motivated and going outside.

 For more great tech, check out our buyer's guide to tablets.